-Under section 422 of the Act, it is the Tertiary Education Commission's (TEC responsibility to develop the details needed to implement my determinations of the design of funding mechanisms.
-Your continued focus on tertiary education organisations' Learner Success initiatives will be important in supporting the success of these funds.
+Under section 422 of the Act, it is the responsibility of the Tertiary Education Commission to develop the details needed to implement my determinations of the design of funding mechanisms.
+Your continued focus on tertiary education organisations' Learner Success initiatives and reducing administrative and compliance costs will be important in supporting the success of these funds.

-Yours sincerely.
+Yours sincerely,